PaulGilchrist/2pc-api/README.md

 * OpenTelemetry support with exporters for AppInsights, Console, or Zipkin
 * Messaging support for AzureServiceBus, Dapr, or RabbitMQ
   * Transactional support ensuring both event messaging and DB changes both succeed or both fail
+* Ingress-gateway or reverse-proxy support for Open Api when defining BasePath environment variable